TentaRJ/GameJolt-FNF-Integration/README.md

 ### Included in the repo is the API to add trophies and the state (GameJoltLogin) to sign the user in.

 ### Programmed using Kade Engine 1.6.1.
-Support for other engines are limited, as I have not tested othe engines with this integration.
+Support for other engines are limited, as I have not tested other engines with this integration.

 ### Have any issues?
 Report them to the repo via <a href="https://github.com/TentaRJ/GameJolt-FNF-Integration/issues">Github Issues</a>!